danipascual/VHDL-utilities/README.md

 strobe_adapter_fast2slow.vhd  | First | Adapts a strobe line from a fast clock to a slower clock. strobe_adapter_slow2fast.vhd  | First | Adapts a strobe line from a slow clock to a faster clock. priority_encoder.vhd  | First | Finds the MSB of a vector.
 Pipeline is not ensured if the vector is too large. priority_encoder_nested.vhd  | First | Finds the MSB of a vector.
-Pipeline is ensured by nesting priority_encoder and by  proper setting their size. sync_SIGNALS.vhd  | Second | Sync signals with same rate.
+Pipeline is ensured by nesting priority_encoder and by proper setting their size. sync_SIGNALS.vhd  | Second | Sync signals with same rate. find_MSB_complex_32.vhd  | Second | Finds the MSB of a 32 bits complex signal (i.e. 32 bits I + 32 bits Q).
+Pipeline is ensured by proper setting the priority_encoder_nested. find_MSB_complex_epoch_32.vhd  | Second | Finds the MSB of a 32 bits complex signal (i.e. 32 bits I + 32 bits Q) with a non-sliding window of "EPOCH" samples.
+Pipeline is ensured by proper setting the priority_encoder_nested.

 ## Licence
 You may find a specific licence files in each directory.